Leaving PIMCO.com

 1All yield curve shocks above are specified in a parallel fashion and adjust each tenor in the same magnitude.
 In the analysis contained herein, PIMCO has outlined hypothetical event scenarios which, in theory, would impact the yield curves as illustrated in this analysis.
 No representation is being made that these scenarios are likely to occur or that any portfolio is likely to achieve profits, losses, or results similar to those shown.
 The scenario does not represent all possible outcomes and the analysis does not take into account all aspects of risk.
 Total returns are estimated by re-pricing key rate duration replicating portfolios of par-coupon bonds.
 All scenarios hold OAS constant.

-Bonds are different because of the complexity of the fixed income market and the structural opportunities that skilled active managers can take advantage of, leading them to outperform their passive peers.
+Bonds are different because of the complexity of the fixed income market and the structural opportunities that skilled active managers can take advantage of, which has led them to outperform their passive peers.

 The importance of active management in fixed income is shown by the percentage of active funds that have outperformed: 78% of active bond managers outperformed, while only 17% of active equity managers did.